thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/index.md

 # ``NIOCore``

-The core abstractions that make up SwiftNIO.
+The core abstractions that make up CodiraNIO.

 ## Overview

-``NIOCore`` contains the fundamental abstractions that are used in all SwiftNIO programs.
+``NIOCore`` contains the fundamental abstractions that are used in all CodiraNIO programs.
 The goal of this module is to be platform-independent, and to be the most-common building block used for NIO protocol implementations.

 More specialized modules provide concrete implementations of many of the abstractions defined in NIOCore.